bayliemschnieder/CVD-VERSUS-EDUCATION/Visualizations/README.md

 ### Visualizations Information

-IN THIS FOLDER: It will have juypter notebooks from Data Wrangling Project of Finaly results from the project
+IN THIS FOLDER: It will contain visualizations used in the project

-### Table of Contents For Jupyter Noteook Folder:
+### Table of Contents For Visualizations Noteook Folder:
 | File | Description |
 |------------------|----------------------------|
 | bottom_10_rates.jpg | Contains Bar Plot for chronic illness vs lowest state rankings |